seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Would he were a Trojan!

 **NESTOR**
-What a vice were it in Ajax now,–
+What a vice were it in Ajax now,--

 **ULYSSES**
-If he were proud,–
+If he were proud,--

 **DIOMEDES**
-Or covetous of praise,–
+Or covetous of praise,--

 **ULYSSES**
-Ay, or surly borne,–
+Ay, or surly borne,--

 **DIOMEDES**
 Or strange, or self-affected!